Thom Collegiate

 In addition to its dual-track French immersion program and Advanced Placement offerings, the school provides support through its Learning Resource program, English as an Additional Language (EAL) support, a Supportive Environment Program (SEP), and vocational programs.

-Thom has a rich extracurricular life, offering a wide variety of clubs and activities including robotics, beading, outdoor pursuits, math club, a Muslim Student Association, a GSA, art club, and more.
+Thom has a rich extracurricular life, offering a wide variety of clubs and activities including robotics, beading, outdoor pursuits, math club, a Thom Muslim Student Association, a GSA, art club, and more.

 The campus also features the John Davies Resource Centre (library), and a dedicated space called Trojan Territory where students can purchase school spirit gear.